Billi-Green/Ghost_ESP_B/docs/hugo docs/content/latest/getting-started/webui-guide.md

 weight: 35
 ---

-The GhostNet WebUI is a browser-based control panel for managing GhostESP settings and controlling certain features.
-It runs on the device's built-in access point and is accessible from any device on the same network.
+The WebUI allows you to configure GhostESP and manage files from your browser.

-> **Note**: Wi-Fi and BLE commands cannot be run directly through the WebUI because the device's radio is in use hosting the access point.
-When you launch those commands from the device or serial CLI, the GhostNet AP is paused until the radio work finishes.
-Use [GhostLink]({{< relref "dual-communication.md" >}}) to run them remotely without losing the AP.
+> **Note**: Wi-Fi/BLE commands require **GhostLink** because the radio cannot scan and host the AP simultaneously.

 ## Connecting to the WebUI